wasaab/scrub-daddy/README.md

       + .create-list <`name of list`> - `to create a named list that users can add entries to.`
       + .list - `to view all of the user created lists.`
       + .list <`list-name`> <`your new entry`> - `to add a new entry to a user created list.`
+      + .delete - `call this after adding both :trashcan: and :black_circle: reactions to first and last messages to delete.
+             All messages between the two you reacted to will be deleted, including those two.
+             This will only work if you are in a temp channel you created.`
 1. Admin Commands
       + backup - `backs up all json files within the data folder to ../jsonBackups.`
       + restore <`backupFileName`> - `restores json files to the specified backup.`